kevin-labtani/contact-keeper-MERN/README.md

 - we want our Register component to redirect if we're authenticated, so we bring in `isAuthenticated` from our authContext and use it in the useEffect rigth before we check for errors where we redirect to homepage with react router if the user is authenticated
 - test in the browser tat it works, when we register a new user, the page redirects us to home and, the user data get put under `user` in the state, `isAuthenticated` is set to true, and the `token` get its value, (and the token get added to localstorage).
 If we reload the page though, `user` and `isAuthenticated` get set back to null and e don't want that, so we need to call load user when this home page loads
 - in `Home.js` we bring in and init our AuthContext and add a useEffect and call `loadUser()` within.
 If we reload the page in the navigator, we now see the `user` is there in the state; nb: the token was still in localstorage, loadUser was called with it, it hit the back-end at "/api/auth" and authenticated the user, so we didn't need to register a new user to test.

+#### User Login

+- in `AuthState.js` we write our login methon, it's quite similar to the register method bu tit hits a different endpoint of our backend, "/api/auth"; We'll dispatch LOGIN_SUCCESS or LOGIN_FAIL to our reducer
+- in the authReducer we handle both cases
+- in our `Login.js` component, we do what we did for the Register component, bring in and init the contexts, add a useEffect to redirect if we're authenticated and check for invalid credentials error; and on onSubmit we check if the fields are filled in and call `login()` with the email and password if they are.
+- to test first get rid of the jwt in localstorage and then login with one of the registered user.
+We now will want to add log out functionality, and hide the register and login links in the navbar if the user is already logged in